Why use an independent SMSF auditor?

 How much does it cost?

-- Our standard SMSF audit fee is $660 inc GST per audit.
+- Our standard SMSF audit fee is from $440 inc GST per audit.
 Funds with property, borrowing or non-standard investments will incur slightly higher fees.
 All fees are discussed and agreed prior to commencement.

 What will we receive at the end of the SMSF audit?